jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/prop-16.md

 This is nothing other than to endeavor to move away from the center of the circle that it describes.
 Q.E.D.

-### Proposition 18: If a body A moves toward a body B, which is at rest, and B loses nothing of its state of rest in spite of the impetus of body A, then neither will A lose anything of its motion, but will retain entirely the same quantity of motion that it had before.
+#### Proposition 18: If a body `A` moves toward a body `B`, which is at rest, and `B` loses nothing of its state of rest in spite of the impetus of body `A`, then neither will `A` lose anything of its motion, but will retain entirely the same quantity of motion that it had before.

 Proof: Assume that body A loses some of its motion without transferring the lost motion to B. This will reduce the amount of motion in Nature than before, which is absurd (Prop.
 13 Part 2).